Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Recent Performances

-- Kelce did not record a catch in last week's game against the Steelers.
+- Kelce did not have a catch in last week's game versus the Steelers.

-- During his last three games, Kelce has put together 218 yards (on 13 grabs) and two touchdowns.
+- Kelce's 13 receptions during his last three games have turned into 218 yards (72.7 ypg) and two touchdowns.
+He's been targeted 17 times.

 Kelce's Kansas City Teammates